 When to re-invent a brand

-Literally everything else about the brand and the company can (and should) be in constant flux.
+Literally everything else about the brand can (and should) be in constant flux.
 Pivoting and evolving the company's messaging and visuals over time keeps the brand looking and feeling young and relevant.
-Just be sure to start with the correct foundation; without core values or a visual guide, things will quickly fall apart.
+Rewrite your mission, re-think your tone, re-work your supporting graphics, type, photo direction...
+Just be sure to start with the correct foundation; without core values and a visual 'north-star' (the logo), things will quickly fall apart.